Hoo-Knows/HollowKnight.LostArtifacts/ReadMe.md

 ## Integrations

-If Randomizer 4 is installed alongside this mod, artifact locations can be randomized through Randomizer's Connections tab.
+If Randomizer 4 is installed, artifact locations may be randomized through Randomizer's Connections tab.
 If DebugMod is installed alongside this mod, artifacts or slots can be unlocked through the keybinds menu.

 ### Randomizer Settings
+- Enable artifacts - Places artifacts in the rando save (but does not randomize them)
-- Randomize artifacts - whether or not to randomize artifacts
+- Randomize artifacts - Randomizes the artifacts (requires enabling artifacts)
+- Use custom locations - Adds the locations listed in SPOILERS.md as custom locations
-- Use main item group - whether or not to randomize the artifacts with other items
+- Artifact group - Determines which group the artifacts will be randomized into
+	- If -1 or 0, artifacts will be randomized with the main item group
+	- If above 1, requires using custom locations

 ### Debug Options
 - Unlock all artifacts - unlocks all artifacts